 10) The Liber Pontificalis claims that it was a late 2nd century Bishop of Rome who declared that Christians could eat unclean animals.

-11) Most Protestants seem to be accepting a decision of a Roman Catholic leader when they eat unclean meat.
+11) Many Protestants seem to be accepting a decision of a Roman Catholic leader when they eat unclean meat.